 Administrators and Teachers can create a new library.
-In order to view the contents of a library, access the applicable page (e.g., to view the contents in a test library, access the Test Builder page, and select the desired test library).
+To view the contents of a library, access the applicable page (e.g., to view the contents in a test library, access the Test Builder page, and select the desired test library).
 Once a new library has been created it can be viewed, edited, or deleted with the appropriate user access.

 Imagine Galileo automatically creates libraries for Teachers and other class-level users, however, users can create additional libraries if they’d like.
 When creating a new library a user will define who has access to the library and what type of access they will have.